gumaerc-testorg/17.20-spring-2013/content/pages/assignments.md

 {{< tdopen >}}

 Krehbiel, Keith.
 "A Theory."
 Chapter 2 in _Pivotal Politics: A Theory of U.S. Lawmaking_.
 University of Chicago Press, 1998.
-ISBN: 9780226452722. \[Preview with [Google Books](http://books.google.com/books?id=M_oNZJw0DYgC&pg=PA20#v=onepage)\]
+ISBN: 9780226452722. \[Preview with {{% resource_link "0f7ad0a2-f62d-4a4b-877c-a2dec8bd0108" "Google Books" %}}\]

-Lizza, Ryan. "[As The World Burns: How the Senate and the White House Missed their Best Chance to Deal with Climate Change](http://www.newyorker.com/reporting/2010/10/11/101011fa_fact_lizza)." _New Yorker_, October 11, 2010.
+Lizza, Ryan. "{{% resource_link "9a9fb76c-2b4f-4daa-93a8-ee7d624b32dd" "As The World Burns: How the Senate and the White House Missed their Best Chance to Deal with Climate Change" %}}." _New Yorker_, October 11, 2010.

 Krehbiel, Keith.
 "Basics."
 Chapter 1 in _Pivotal Politics: A Theory of U.S. Lawmaking_.
 University of Chicago Press, 1998.
 ISBN: 9780226452722.

 Layzer, Judith A. "Cold Front: How the Recession Stalled Obama's Clean-Energy Agenda."
 Chapter 8 in _Reaching for a New Deal: Ambitious Governance, Economic Meltdown, and Polarized Politics on Obama's First Two Years_.
 Edited by Theda Skocpol and Lawrence R. Jacobs.
 Russell Sage Foundation, 2011.
-ISBN: 9780871548559. \[Preview with [Google Books](http://books.google.com/books?id=VJwirADAPzYC&pg=PA321#v=onepage)\]
+ISBN: 9780871548559. \[Preview with {{% resource_link "c10768f8-4b08-468e-8e2f-e53d00ca328a" "Google Books" %}}\]

 {{% resource_link 6b282fb2-5cdc-6637-19e2-f69a71384872 "Ideology of the 111th Senate (PDF)" %}}